Sandeep101drj/Financial-Model/README.md

 - Formulas and Functions: For calculations of financial ratios, forecasts, and growth rates.
 - Data Visualization: Charts and graphs for clear representation of financial trends and performance metrics.
-- Pivot Tables: For summarizing and analyzing large datasets.

 ## Data Sources